 When embarking on this initiative, clearly document the definition of every single metric that your old technology was tracking.
 Then, clearly document the definition of every single metric that your new technology will track.
 Highlight the deltas between the two.

-During the transition from old to new technology, and for at least 1 quarter afterwards, report both sets of metrics.
+During the transition from old to new technology, and for at least 1 quarter afterward, report both sets of metrics.
 Show the old definition and the new definition side-by-side.
 Once executives and employees are confident in the new metric definitions, you can use just the new definition moving forward.

 I’ve seen entire sprints spent on trying to reconcile old vs. new metric definitions.
 Don’t fall into this trap - it will severely reduce your and dramatically reduce your output.
 Proactively measure both definitions.